marioboby/marioboby/README.md

 I really like learning new languages and implementing them with various projects.
 You'll find here some of my best projects i made (some with my colleagues) during my freshman year

 ### Skills:
-C++ / Python / Jave / HTML / CSS
+C++ / Python / JavaScript / HTML / CSS

-- 🌱 I’m currently learning Java and OOP using C++
+- 🌱 I’m currently learning JavaScript and OOP using C++
 - 📫 How to reach me: Here's my email : sabermario160@gmail.com